Classic, modern, relaxed elegance

 Not only are they incredibly easy to mix and match (nearly every color can be worn together with very little thought), but they work for me and all four seasons.

 Now, because I do love color I'm always trying to add a few bolder pops here and there and at the moment I have about 4 that I gravitate towards.
-Each of these make more of a statement than my base colors but still feel like me when done in small doses and are typically red/maroon, olive and pink.
+Each of these make more of a statement than my base colors but still feel like me when done in small doses and are typically red/burgundy, green and pink.

 That said, I'm also usually the most comfortable when these colors appear in accessories rather than entire outfits - with a few exceptions of course.
 If you're having trouble narrowing in on a color palette that works for you, I go into a lot more detail in my eBook below.